Forsee Power: Stabilization Period Announcement

 Regulatory News:

-FORSEE POWER (Paris:FORSE) has received notification from Crédit Agricole Corporate and Investment Bank ("Crédit Agricole CIB"), that Crédit Agricole Corporate and Investment Bank has undertaken stabilization activities (as defined under Article 3.2.(d)), of the Regulation (EU) No. 596/2014 (the "Market Abuse Regulation") in the context of the first admission to trading on the regulated market of Euronext in Paris ("Euronext Paris") of the following shares:
+FORSEE POWER (Paris:FORSE) has received notification from Crédit Agricole Corporate and Investment Bank ("Crédit Agricole CIB"), that Crédit Agricole CIB has undertaken stabilization activities (as defined under Article 3.2.(d)), of the Regulation (EU) No. 596/2014 (the "Market Abuse Regulation") in the context of the first admission to trading on the regulated market of Euronext in Paris ("Euronext Paris") of the following shares:

 Issuer